vmanka25/PIDwheel/README.md

 | ----- | ----- |
 | <img src="https://github.com/vmanka25/PIDwheel/assets/71350243/e19fd326-9d27-43d9-aee7-a17cd31ffafealt" alt="wiring2" style="width:400px;"> | <img src="https://github.com/vmanka25/PIDwheel/assets/71350243/379d1565-033a-4d63-a4d6-24e259c003b0alt" alt="wiring2" style="width:300px;"> |

-## Reflection
+## Final Project Reflection

 Overall this project wasn't too hard and we learned a lot. designing our box and wheel on onshape was by far the easiest part.
 We made some mistakes with the design of the wheel and some of the fittings on the box but we fixed them. assembling the box was also pretty easy with the exception of our wheel which took many attempts to fix its wobble and other issues.
-Coding was probably the most difficult part of this project but zach learned alot and wrote code that works. even though we didn't have enough time to tweak the values of our PID we think it was a sucess.
-In the end we built a motor whose speed was controlled using a potentiometer.
+Coding was probably the most difficult part of this project but zach learned alot and wrote code that works.
+We had one big issue at the end that we beilieve is caused by [motor noise](https://www.pololu.com/docs/0J15/9). this noise is caused by the brushes of the motor bouncing and can causes noise in the wires and can induce noise into other wires. we believe that the noise from our motor caused our LCD to freeze after a couple seconds of the box working.
+If we had more time a good way to supress motor noise is to solder capacitors across the terminals.